Flora Scotland 2: 19. 1821.

 Spores 9-13 x 6.5-9.5 µm elliptical, smooth, nonamyloid.
 Spore print white.

-In the Bay Area, Amanita muscaria occurs under pines, especially Monterey and Bishop pine.
+In the California, Amanita muscaria occurs primarily under pines, especially Monterey and Bishop pine.
 Fruitings occur in early winter, and can be spectacular, with large groups or rings brightening the woods.
 The Fly Agaric shares the pine habitat with the much sought after King Bolete, Boletus edulis.
 Some mushroom hunters thus use Amanita muscaria as an indicator species.

 Toxic when raw.
 Contains ibotenic acid and muscimol.